twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **TWIDEWARNINGFORM** (**TEXTENDEDWARNINGFORM** and **TWARNINGFORM** in old versions) – Used for warnings.

 ## Unused Content
-The program includes hidden options for debugging and development purpose.
+The program includes hidden options for debugging, development and testing purpose.

 ### Main Window
 **Menu Items**